The Executive Committee of Senate

 Stephen Langtry

 Stephen Langtry holds a Bachelor of Arts degree in Industrial & Organisational Psychology and Religious Tradition and a Master of Arts in Creative Writing, both earned from the University of Cape Town.
-Stephen is the Department Lead for General Education and Media Studies at Cornerstone Institute.
+Stephen is a lecturer in the Department of General Education at Cornerstone Institute.
 Additionally, he serves as the Chairperson of the Board of the Camissa Museum, an institution dedicated to restorative justice and education, emphasizing the narratives of the people of the Cape.
 Before assuming his current roles, Stephen worked as an independent consultant, catering to various clients, including the University of Cape Town Graduate School of Business and the Western Cape Department of Local Government.
 His previous positions include serving as the Campus Registrar at North-West University, Executive Manager to the Vice-Chancellor at the University of North-West, and holding various positions at the University of Cape Town.
 During his tenure at the Electoral Commission from 2005 to 2016, Stephen played a pivotal role in organizing South Africa’s democratic elections and providing technical electoral assistance to other countries.
 Stephen is also an accomplished writer, with his work featured in notable publications such as Agbowó, the Mail & Guardian, and The Johannesburg Review of Books.
 He is a regular contributor to the UCT News website.

 Stephen Langtry holds a Bachelor of Arts degree in Industrial & Organisational Psychology and Religious Tradition and a Master of Arts in Creative Writing, both earned from the University of Cape Town.
-Stephen is the Department Lead for General Education and Media Studies at Cornerstone Institute.
+Stephen is a lecturer in the Department of General Education at Cornerstone Institute.
 Additionally, he serves as the Chairperson of the Board of the Camissa Museum, an institution dedicated to restorative justice and education, emphasizing the narratives of the people of the Cape.
 Before assuming his current roles, Stephen worked as an independent consultant, catering to various clients, including the University of Cape Town Graduate School of Business and the Western Cape Department of Local Government.
 His previous positions include serving as the Campus Registrar at North-West University, Executive Manager to the Vice-Chancellor at the University of North-West, and holding various positions at the University of Cape Town.
 During his tenure at the Electoral Commission from 2005 to 2016, Stephen played a pivotal role in organizing South Africa’s democratic elections and providing technical electoral assistance to other countries.
 Stephen is also an accomplished writer, with his work featured in notable publications such as Agbowó, the Mail & Guardian, and The Johannesburg Review of Books.
 He is a regular contributor to the UCT News website.

 Beverley Dankers

-Deputy Dean of Student Development and Support
+Head: Student Development and Support

 Beverley Dankers has experienced diverse cultures and significantly contributed to the United States and Swaziland.
 With a passion for education and community development, she has actively engaged with tertiary institutions for the past decade, bringing her expertise and commitment to various roles.
 Beverley’s educational journey began in 2009 at Cornerstone Institute, where she laid the foundation for her future endeavors.
 In 2010, she graduated with a BTh in Community Development, equipping her with the necessary skills to positively impact society.
 Her thirst for knowledge led her to pursue a BSocSc Honours degree in Development Studies at the prestigious University of Cape Town, which she completed in 2012.
 She sought further growth and expertise and obtained an MEd in Curriculum and Instruction from Concordia University in 2016.
 While at the African Christian College (NPO) in Swaziland, Beverley taught women, youth, and children as an educator.
 She imparted knowledge and managed the college cafeteria, ensuring a conducive learning environment for all.
 Her commitment to serving people extended to The Luke Commission (NPO), where she held the administrator position.
 In this role, she managed the office and provided leadership to the staff, contributing to the organization’s overall success.
 Before joining the Student Services Department at Cornerstone Institute, Beverley gained valuable experience at UWC in the alum relations office.
 Her role involved fostering relationships with alums, highlighting their achievements, and strengthening connections within the university community.
 Family holds a special place in Beverley’s life.
 She is a proud mother to a civil engineer son who resides in Secunda, South Africa.
 Her daughter and son-in-law are graphic designers showcasing their creative talents.
 However, it is her granddaughters who bring her immense joy and pride.